Datavault-UK/automate-dv-docs/docs/macros/index.md

 These macros are intended for use in the staging layer.

-At dbtvault, we call this staging layer "primed staging" as we are preparing or 'priming' the data ready for use in the raw vault.
+In AutomateDV, we call this staging layer "primed staging" as we are preparing or 'priming' the data ready for use in the raw vault.
 It is important to understand that according to Data Vault 2.0 standards, the primed stages is essentially where all of our **_hard_** business rules are defined.
 We are not excessively transforming the data beyond what is reasonable prior to the raw stage, but simply creating some columns to drive audit and performance downstream.